uhafner/warnings-ng-plugin-devenv/README.md

 ### Installation - Troubleshooting

 #### Step 1 - Installation failed
-If all downloads has succeeded, but the installation failed due to errors, fix them and execute `mvn -V -U -e install –DskipTests` to retry only the installation.
+If all downloads have succeeded, but the installation failed due to errors, fix them and execute `mvn -V -U -e install –DskipTests` to retry only the installation.

 #### Step 3 - "Command line is too long."